Events & Programs

 A spirituality class on Wednesday mornings, that invites you to ‘just be’ in the presence of God

 There are those special places where we find ourselves drawn.
 They call out to our soul, saying, “Come—sit—just be.”
 When we do, invariably we are profoundly blessed.
 During these weeks of the Inner Sanctuary experience, we will explore together the inner journey of spiritual transformation through a variety of perspectives and practices.
-The class is off during the month of December, but will resume in January.
 The Rev. Susan Purnell invites you to come—sit—just be.
+Rev. Susan’s spirituality group, Inner Sanctuary, meets every Wednesday from 10 to 11:30 a.m. upstairs in the Upper Room.
+The group is taking a hiatus during Lent, but will start up again after Easter.

 St. James in the News